n123git/yw-cond/docs/usage.md

 * (Orange) Decompiler
   * Shows a pseudo C/C++ decompilation of the CExpression - this mostly follows the Compiler Syntax but wraps it into if statements to show the conditional side of CExpressions.

-* (Green) Byte Breakdown
+* (Green) Byte Report
   * I totally did NOT spend 10 minutes trying to come up with a good name (I clearly failed :p)
-  * Displays a detailed byte-by-byte structure.
+  * Displays a byte-by-byte report of the decoded CExpression.
 This is an advanced section and is mainly used for debugging - especially historically when the Decompiler wasnt exactly the best.

 ## Buttons